gdcho/vc_aggregator/README.md

 - [MoviePy Documentation](https://zulko.github.io/moviepy/) - learn about MoviePy features and API.
 - [MoviePy Tutorial](https://zulko.github.io/moviepy/getting_started/your_first_clip.html) - an interactive MoviePy tutorial.

-To learn more about API, take a look at the following resources:
+To learn more about the APIs, take a look at the following resources:

 - [YouTube API](https://developers.google.com/youtube/v3/getting-started) - learn about YouTube API features and API.
 - [OpenAI API](https://beta.openai.com/) - learn about OpenAI API features and API.